Kamen Rider (1971 TV series): Shocker

-Shocker (ショッカー, Shokkā) is a terrorist organization formed by former Nazis.
-Shocker's goal is to conquer the world.
+Shocker (ショッカー, Shokkā) is a terrorist organization aiming to conquer the world.
 To this end, their scientists turn humans into superhuman cyborgs by surgically altering them with animal and insect DNA with robotic cybernetics.
 Virtually all of its members are modified the same way.
 Even a Shocker Combatant is tougher, faster, and stronger than an ordinary human civilian.
 The original manga showed that Shocker had influence over the governments of the world.
 Its founders had ties to the Nazis, Illuminati and the Kamen Rider Spirits manga makes references to the group's support by the Badan Empire.

 Ruthless and merciless, Shocker would often kidnap prominent scientists and force them to work for the organization, then kill them when their usefulness was at an end, or if they attempted to escape.
 The decision to kidnap and modify college student Takeshi Hongo proved to be their undoing.
 He was intended to be another of Shocker's powerful cyborg warriors, a grasshopper-human hybrid, but he escaped and opposed them as Kamen Rider 1.
-A later attempt to create a second, more powerful Kamen Rider backfired when the intended victim, Hayato Ichimonji, was rescued by the original Rider before he was brainwashed.
-Hayato joined Takeshi as Kamen Rider 2.
-The pair, known as the Double Riders, put an end to Shocker, and later its remnants, who formed Gelshocker after their disbandment.
+A later attempt to create a second, more powerful Kamen Rider backfired when the intended victim, Hayato Ichimonji, was rescued by the original Rider before he was brainwashed and became Kamen Rider 2.
+The pair, known as the Double Riders, put an end to Shocker, and later its remnants, who formed Gel-Shocker after their disbandment.

-In OOO, Den-O, All Riders: Let's Go Kamen Riders, Shocker, although with a membership and leadership covering Gelshocker members from the original TV series, obtained a Core Medal and modified it into the Shocker Medal.
-Though they were originally unable to use it, the appearance of the Greed Ankh in their time enabled the organization to obtain one of his Cell Medals and create the Shocker Greed.
+In OOO, Den-O, All Riders: Let's Go Kamen Riders, Shocker, although with a membership and leadership covering Gel-Shocker members from the original TV series, obtained a Core Medal and modified it into the Shocker Medal.
+Though they were originally unable to use it, the appearance of the Greeed Ankh in their time enabled the organization to obtain one of his Cell Medals and create the Shocker Greeed.
 This altered time so that Shocker defeated the Double Riders and managed to conquer all of Japan and eventually the world, setting up a union with many of the other organizations that originally emerged after Shocker's destruction.
 The group is ultimately defeated by the Kamen Riders.